oscarqjh/SC4020-Group-Project-2/docs/task3_implementation_plan.md

         * `self.cancer_context = self.cancer_summary + "\n\n" + self.cancer_features`

 4.  **Method: `_route_query(self, user_query)`:**
-    * Create a prompt to classify the user's intent.
+    * Create a prompt to classify intent: 'symptom_check' or 'cancer_analysis'.
     * **Prompt Template:**
         ```
         You are a query router.
 Classify the query into one of two categories: